American University of Paris: Student life

-The university hosts 1,115 students with over 100 nationalities represented on campus.
+As of the Fall 2024 semester, the university hosted 1,280 students with over 100 nationalities represented on campus.

 Students have the opportunity to learn and meet other students through clubs and organizations, including AUP for Consent, AUP Oslo Pax Club, Migrant Justice Club, the AUP Model UN Club, AUP Cares (philanthropic club), AUP Green (environmental club), the Student Government Association (SGA), and the Graduate Student Council (GSC).

 Students also manage student-run media production for print, digital and broadcast media.
 They produce the Peacock Magazine, write articles for The Plume, a news student-run news website, and film videos for Peacock TV, the university's own student-run video production club.
 The AUP Radio Club also organizes a daily radio show.
 The university supports student media through three media workshops that allow students to get involved in production teams, overseen by faculty and staff.

 Students live in the city of Paris.
 All incoming first-year, transfer, and visiting students are required to arrange their housing through the university, either in a shared student apartment, or in a home stay.
 Graduate students or returning undergraduate students have the option of searching for an independent apartment with the assistance of the Office of Residential Life.

 The Academic Resource Center (ARC) was created to link technology to the curriculum and to supplement academic support services at the university.
 Located in the Quai d’Orsay Learning Commons, ARC provides multiple services to students, including library research stations and video production equipment, peer tutoring services, and a writing lab.